 Look before you leap is a handy metaphor for planning your piece of writing before you launch into it.
 If you do not have much time, some time spent planning will be worth it and help to make sure that you are clear within yourself what your message is and how you want to deliver it.
-Clearly establishing who your audience is and addressing what makes them tick or what ‘drives’ them will make your writing more persuasive and it is more likely to succeed in getting the response you are after.
+Clearly establishing who your audience is and addressing what makes them tick or what ‘drives’ them will make your business writing skills course more persuasive and it is more likely to succeed in getting the response you are after.

 2. TL; DR

 We are all busy.
 Keep it short.
 Writing concisely and to the point is an essential requirement for business writing.
 You do not want your readers opening your email or memo to cite TL;DR (too long, didn’t read)!
 Be ruthless in your editing and make your writing as ‘lean’ as possible.

 Make sure the purpose of your communication and any action you want from your reader is at the very start.
 This will mean that a quick scan of your document allows the reader to make a decision on the urgency and importance of the communication.
 If the reader has to dig through the text to understand what is being conveyed, you will be putting them off-side before you have even asked them what you need to ask!
 If you need to include lengthy text then structure the writing so they can refer to the detail easily through numbered or sub-titled sections, as an appendix or attachment.